 Kristin Lynch is currently the Deputy Executive Director at SEIU 1021.
 She is responsible for the development and oversight of the Local’s political and strategic campaigns that advocate for access to quality healthcare, affordable housing and environmental justice.
 Prior to working with SEIU 1021 she was the Regional Director for a national nonprofit, Food & Water Watch.
 Before that she spent a decade with the National Nurses United and California Nurses Association as the National Director of Operations and Administration and Public Sector Director.
 Kristin has a J.D. from Golden Gate University School of Law, where she was a public interest law scholar.
 She is licensed to practice law in the state of California and graduated summa cum laude from the University of Minnesota with a B.A. in Sociology and Women Studies.

-Kristin Nevedal is board chair of the International Cannabis Farmers Association, serves as a board member for the California Cannabis Industry Association, where she chairs the agricultural committee, and is the chief compliance officer for SunFed, Inc. Kristin co-founded and served on the board of the Emerald Growers Association, which promoted the medicinal, environmental, social and economic benefits of lawfully cultivated sun grown medical Cannabis from California by advocating for public policies that foster a healthy and sustainable medical Cannabis industry.
+Kristin Nevedal is a founder and the current Executive Director of the International Cannabis Farmers Association and serves as a board member for the California Cannabis Industry Association, where she chairs the agricultural committee.
+Kristin co-founded and served on the board of the Emerald Growers Association, which promoted the medicinal, environmental, social and economic benefits of lawfully cultivated sun grown medical Cannabis from California by advocating for public policies that foster a healthy and sustainable medical Cannabis industry.

 As chair of the American Herbal Products Association Cannabis Committee’s cultivation working group, Kristin assisted in the development of cultivation model regulations and best practices for agency consideration.
 Kristin teaches classes on environmental sustainability and best management practices at Oaksterdam University.
 Kristin’s broad policy and advocacy experience also includes serving as a board member for the Coalition for Cannabis Policy Reform, Californians to Regulate Medical Marijuana, 420 Archives, and the Americans for Safe Access’ Patient Focused Certification Peer Review Board.